 I am not going to lie, this recipe is easy to make as there is not much to it but it does take some arm muscle.
 By the time, it is all cooked I feel like I have given my arms a heck of a workout.
 Do not let that change your mind at all about making these precious little German dumplings.

 I tried a few different recipes where most called for adding nutmeg and even cheese.
 I like simplicity so I can enjoy them alongside many different main entrees.
-The only seasonings with this recipe is some black pepper, butter and fresh parsley.
+The only seasonings with this recipe are some black pepper, butter, and fresh parsley.
 Fresh, peppery and so good.
 The perfect side dish for some many different fall and winter meals.

 **I do not have a spaetzle maker; I use a metal colander with large holes and carefully hold it over boiling water while using a metal soup spoon to ease the dough through.